tuowangpyp/type-prog-ws/README.md

 Now let's see if you can break the compiler.
 Make a recursive type that causes scalac to throw a `java.lang.StackOverflowError` because it's just too deep.
 Once you're done with this exercise, you'll of course want to comment out the successful line of code.
+Note also that if you're using Intellij or Scala-IDE, then you'll likely crash it too.
+I recommend switching to a text editor for this one.

 ## Vect Exercises